Generative multitask learning mitigates target-causing confounding: Experimental setup

 \subsection{Methodology for training and prediction}

-For all datasets and tasks, we use ResNet-50~\citep{He2016ResNet} pretrained on ImageNet~\citep{Deng2009ImageNet} for the STL networks.
+For all datasets and tasks, we use ResNet-50~\citep{He2016ResNet} pretrained on ImageNet~\citep{Deng2009ImageNet} for the single-task networks.
 We train using Adam~\citep{Kingma2015Adam} with $L_2$ regularization.
 We tune the learning rate and regularization multiplier.
 For data augmentation, during training we resize the images to $256{\times}256$, randomly crop them to $224{\times}224$ and randomly horizontally flip them.
 During validation and testing, we resize the images to $256{\times}256$, and center crop them to $224{\times}224$.
-For all experiments, we train STL networks from five random initializations.
+For all experiments, we train single-task networks from five random initializations.
+Details regarding other hyperparameters are included in the supplementary material.